module Mosquito::Runnable

 It is not necessary to set this manually, but it's available to an implementation if needed.
 See Mosquito::Runners::Executor#state= (source code) for an example.

 Request that the next time the run loop cycles it should exit instead.
-The runnable doesn't exit immediately so #stop returns a notification channel.
+The runnable doesn't exit immediately so #stop spawns a fiber to monitor the state transition.